MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Configuring-Microsoft-Dynamics-NAV-Server.md

 |Port|DeveloperServicesPort|The listening HTTP port for Microsoft Dynamics NAV Developer web services.<br /><br />Valid range: 1 - 65535<br />Default: 7049<br />Dynamically Updatable: No|

-##  <a name="UsingPowerShell"></a> Using Microsoft Dynamics NAV Administration Shell Cmdlets to Modify Settings
+##  <a name="UsingPowerShell"></a> Using [!INCLUDE[nav_shell](includes/nav_shell_md.md)] to Modify Server Instance Settings
-The [!INCLUDE[nav_shell](includes/nav_shell_md.md)] includes several cmdlets that enable you to create and modify [!INCLUDE[nav_server](includes/nav_server_md.md)] instances.
-Use the `Set-` cmdlets to modify a setting on a [!INCLUDE[nav_server](includes/nav_server_md.md)] instance.
+The [!INCLUDE[nav_shell](includes/nav_shell_md.md)] includes several `Set-` cmdlets that enable you to create and modify [!INCLUDE[nav_server](includes/nav_server_md.md)] instances.

+The main cmdlet for configuring a server instance is the Set-NAVServerConfiguration cmdlet.
+You can use this cmdlet to change any of the configuration settings that are listed in the previous sections.
+To change a configuration setting, you set `-KeyName` parameter to the **Key Name** that corresponds to the setting, and set the `-KeyValue`parameter to the new value.
 For example, you can change the value for `DatabaseServer` to `DatabaseServer.Domain.Com` for the server instance named `MyInstance` by executing this cmdlet:

 ```
-Set-NAVServerConfiguration MyInstance -KeyName DatabaseServer -KeyValue "DatabaseServer.Domain.Com"
+Set-NAVServerConfiguration "MyInstance" -KeyName DatabaseServer -KeyValue "DatabaseServer.Domain.Com"
 ```

-Quotation marks are required for all values.
+You should unclude all values in quotation marks.

-To display all the `Set-` cmdlets on the Windows PowerShell console, use the following command:
+To display all the `Set-` cmdlets that are available in the [!INCLUDE[nav_shell](includes/nav_shell_md.md)], use the following command:

 ```
 Get-Help Set-NAVServer
 ```

- For more information, see [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)
+ For more information about running the [!INCLUDE[nav_shell](includes/nav_shell_md.md)], see [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)

 ## See Also
 [Microsoft Dynamics NAV Server Administration Tool](Microsoft-Dynamics-NAV-Server-Administration-Tool.md)